 Changes to RSPCA out-of-hours

-RSPCA have made temporary changes to their out-of-hours provision, which may have an impact on veterinary professionals.
-Full details of these changes, what impact they may have on vets, and who you can contact at RSPCA are available for members to view in this resource.
+RSPCA have made a permanent change to their out-of-hours provision, which may have an impact on veterinary professionals.
+Details on who you can contact at RSPCA out-of-hours are available for members to view in this resource.

 Coronavirus and animals

-However it is important to recognise that there is no evidence to suggest that animals that have been infected by humans are playing a role in the spread of Covid-19 back to humans.
+However it is extremely important to reiterate that according to the OIE, the current pandemic is being sustained through human-to-human transmission, and there is no evidence that animals are playing a significant role in the spread of Covid-19.

-It is also the case that animals may act as fomites, as the virus could be on their fur for a short period of time in the same way it is on other surfaces, such as tables and doorknobs.
-That’s why our main advice for animal owners continues to be to practise good hand hygiene by washing their hands thoroughly (for 20 seconds with soap and water) after touching their pet.
+It is the case that animals may act as fomites, as the virus could be on their fur for a short period of time in the same way it is on other surfaces, such as tables and doorknobs.
 Vets should continue to take the usual precautions when handling animals and animal products in line with good biosecurity protocols.

 More detailed reports on SARS-Cov-2 infections in animals that have been reported to the OIE can be accessed at the OIE’s Findings in Animals page.

 Tests for Covid-19 in animals are now available in the UK but have to meet strict criteria.
 More information is available in our FAQs.